 Finally, Di Marzio commented on how the season must finish despite the pandemic and that the next two transfer windows will be heavily affected by its effects.

 The important thing is that the season continues until the end and that it does not stop, otherwise there would be even more serious damage.
-It is right that fans are educated and understand that the next two windows will be characterized by important difficulties for all clubs.
+It is right that fans are educated and understand that the next two transfer windows will be difficult for all Serie A clubs.

 We need to make people understand not to think about who knows which deals, who knows which players because the important thing is to safeguard the world of football and make sure that it does not collapse.